Having a board membership, or serving on a board of directors for an organization can be a very prestigious role — but does it belong on your resume?

 Every job wants people with great communication, teamwork, and leadership skills, but listing these in a cover letter or skills section is an instant red flag for hiring managers.
 Board membership requires all these skills and more, so use your bullet points to illustrate accomplishments where you used these skills.

-You should aim to showcase transferable skills and accomplishments when including your board memberships in your resume.
-I’d recommend uploading your resume to the tool below— it’ll tell you if you’ve shown the right soft skills that recruiters look for in corporate and volunteer board members.
+I'd recommend uploading your resume to the tool below— it’ll tell you if you’ve shown the right soft skills that recruiters look for in corporate and volunteer board members.

 Emphasize dedication to a cause